allegro/blog/_posts/2023-01-15-dynamic-workload-balancing-in-hermes.md

 Secondly, we decided not to change the existing rule of assigning the same number of subscriptions to each _consumer_.
 The reasoning behind this decision stemmed from the threading model implemented in Hermes Consumers, where every subscription assigned to a _consumer_ is handled by a separate thread.
 Having an unequal number of threads between _consumers_ could potentially lead to some consumers being overwhelmed with more [context switches](https://en.wikipedia.org/wiki/Context_switch) and a higher memory footprint.

 Similarly, we wanted to preserve the strategy of determining the number of _consumers_ a subscription should be assigned to (fixed and globally configured, but with the option of being overridden on a per-subscription basis by the administrator).
-Although it may not be optimal, for the reasons mentioned earlier, we chose to narrow the scope of the improvements, keep it as is, and potentially revisit it in the future.
+Although it may not be optimal, for the reasons mentioned earlier, we chose to narrow down the scope of the improvements, keep it as is, and potentially revisit it in the future.

 The last and very important factor that we had to consider while designing the new algorithm was the cost tied to